keotl/jivago/docs/runnable/index.rst

 * **PreInit** is invoked right after the service locator and application properties are configured.
 * **Init** is invoked after initializing the routing table.
 At this stage, the application is in a coherent state.
 * **PostInit** is invoked after starting background workers and scheduled tasks.
 No further initialization task is left to be done.
+* **PreShutdown** is invoked upon receiving SIGINT/SIGTERM signals.
+Use for cleaning up resources and gracefully shutting down threads.

 Scheduled Tasks
 -----------------